 Your employer must tell you what's going on and give you a chance to ask questions and raise objections.
-There should also be a fair reason for the redundancy and the employer also has a legal duty to prevent job losses where possible.
+There should also be a fair reason and you should be told why you have been selected for the redundancy.
+Your employer also has a legal duty to prevent job losses where possible.

 If your employer does not follow the correct procedure, then you could have a claim for unfair dismissal, or claim compensation for lack of consultation.